pressdoc/prco-tracking-json/Event_list.markdown

 # Events to be tracked

-We're going to track 17 events, now we need to say what info we want for each event:
+We're going to track 17 events:

 ## Implemented: